Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Precaching-Functions.md

 It's highly recommended that you use this function on the `onCreate()` callback.

+These functions are mainly used for avoiding a massive game freeze when an asset first gets used.

 ### addCharacterToList(name:String, type:String)
 Creates a character for the `'Change Character'` event.
 * `name` - Character name, example: `pico-player`, `mom-car`, `gf`, etc.